 Does half of the US voter population support universal free healthcare?
 Let us examine this question.
 On the one hand, a single-payer system of universal healthcare would make everyone better off financially.
 Nobody would have to overpay in insurance premiums and nobody would be denied care.
 But the data shows that America is divided, quite literally.
-As per a long-running Kaiser poll, attitudes to universal health coverage have remained fairly consistent in the U.S., with 40 percent of respondents in favor of a single payer universal healthcare program around 1998 and 56 percent supporting Medicare-for-all in 2020.
+As per a long-running Kaiser poll, attitudes to universal health coverage have remained fairly consistent in the US, with 40 percent of respondents in favor of a single payer universal healthcare program around 1998 and 56 percent supporting Medicare-for-All in 2020.

 However, when the same surveyed population is sent messages about potential costs of the program to themselves – delays in getting care and higher taxes – the percentage that still favors this plan falls to less than 30 .
 Now, the reality of these effects is not a given and would depend upon the type of system adopted.
 In fact, Fox and Poirer’s work shows that single-payer systems have wait times for care similar to those in the US, and the increase in taxes to adopt these systems may be lower than the insurance premiums given up.
 Yet, most politicians, including many Democrats, are quick to cite a hypothetical price tag and system delays as barriers to a system like Medicare for All.
 This may be because it is hard to imagine a system that meets increased demand with unchanged supply as realistic.
 How do you get more without giving up something?

 And so we have a clear-cut collective action problem.
 The problem arises because universal healthcare will make everyone better off in the long term, but those benefits are unequal in the short term.
 Let’s break this down.
-At the moment, 8% of Americans are uninsured.
+At the moment, eight percent of Americans are uninsured.
 For this group of individuals, universal healthcare is going to be a huge benefit, as it will reduce their medical costs by a great deal.
 For the remaining 90 percent, it’s a mixed bag.

 Depending on how each individual gets his or her insurance (employer provided, self-provided, etc.), there are varying levels of perceived immediate benefits.
 A 2020 Gallup Poll showed that while around 60 percent of Americans are worried about the affordability of healthcare in general, only 43 percent worry about paying for their own normal healthcare costs.
 For the remaining 57 percent, which forms the majority, there may be little immediate and tangible benefit to universal health coverage as this population was not concerned about costs to begin with.
-In fact, a 2019 Kaiser survey reports that around 7 in 10 people who have employer-funded insurance are happy or content with their insurance.
+In fact, a 2019 Kaiser survey reports that around seven in ten people who have employer-funded insurance are happy or content with their insurance.
 This belief undeniably stems from a place of privilege, but it is not useful to pretend that privilege does not exist and does not play some role in rational choice.

 In addition, there is the perception (and perhaps reality) of increased taxes.
 For the population that is unconcerned about their own normal healthcare costs – for instance, because their employer pays for insurance – they would feel the pinch of (potentially) increased taxes first, and then benefit of a safety net only in a later hypothetical situation where they would lose employment or be diagnosed with a debilitating condition.
 This is not an impossible situation to keep in mind, but it is harder to imagine than the real and immediate fear of a reduced paycheck.
 Due to this complex cost-benefit calculation, it will be difficult to present a majority that perceives itself as benefitting from a universal healthcare system in the immediate term.

 Thus, well-off democracies inherently suffer from collective action problems that may come in the way of system overhaul.
 To illustrate this, let’s take a look at the last few countries to shift to a system of universal coverage.
 In the last 30 years, only five countries have made the shift to a universal system.
 Of these five, two are hybrid regimes – Hong Kong and Singapore – which would suffer from fewer collective action problems.
 Of the remaining, two are relatively new democracies – Iceland and Israel, both of which were created as modern democracies in the 1940s, and so implemented this policy within fifty years of their formation.
 Rather than a switch, in Iceland, the policy was part of an ongoing experimentation with a social welfare system, where previously partially-public funded insurance funds were mandated for all people below a certain income.
-In Israel, the switch came out of the recommendations of a 1988 National Committee of Inquiry into the state of public health headed by a Supreme Court Justice, rather than a politician’s platform or campaign promises .
+In Israel, the switch came out of the recommendations of a 1988 National Committee of Inquiry into the state of public health headed by a Supreme Court Justice, rather than a politician’s platform or campaign promises.
 A fifth, Switzerland, a long and stable democracy, entered into a policy mandating insurance coverage, not providing it.
 This was less of a revolutionary policy than implementing a single payer or two-tiered system, as was done in the other four countries.